DannyO96/DataCollectionPipeLine/README.md

 I have finally solved the out of stock page issue with a try and except block, if else statements and the selenium web elemnt module the scraper now skips out of stock products when scraping i have also used extend of the href list in order to scrape multiple search result pages of products

+I have got headless mode working it wasnt working as i was using the default user agent setting the user agent in my setUp function solved issues i was having with headless mode

 '''